 Make Dressing and Toss Salad

-In a mixing bowl, combine mayonnaise, garlic, white wine vinegar, half the remaining Parmesan (reserve remaining for garnish), and ¼ cup water until well-mixed.
+In a mixing bowl, combine mayonnaise, garlic, white wine vinegar, half the remaining Parmesan (reserve remaining for garnish), and ¼ cup water.
 Season with a pinch of pepper.

 Plate dish as pictured on front of card, garnishing with remaining Parmesan.
 Bon appétit!